Click on any of the following areas of interest for more information:

 Incomplete or delayed grades may be issued for coursework not completed by the end of the semester due to extraordinary circumstances.
 Incomplete (I) grades applies to undergraduate courses only and delayed grades (DG) apply to graduate courses only.
 Remaining course work must be completed within six months from the date the “I” grade was issued or within one year from the date the delayed grade “DG” was issued.
 An “I” or “DG” grade in a prerequisite course may jeopardize sequential progression in coursework and professional programs.

-Mid-term and final grades are delivered to students online at http://my.maryville.edu; a Maryville email account is required to ensure security and privacy.
+Mid-term and final grades are delivered to students online through their Self-Service portal a Maryville email account is required to ensure security and privacy.

 Official grade reports can be issued at the written request of the student.
 A Grade Report Request form is available from the Solution Squad.
 Requests should include the student name, student number and/or Social Security number, date of birth, term for which grades are requested, and the student’s signature.